NASA’s Deep Space Network

 Metis personnel currently provide systems administration, systems engineering, network engineering, and software engineering to support the Multi-Mission Operation Center at NASA Ames Research Center.
 The MMOC provides cost-effective and highly re-configurable/re-useable resources that include facilities, networks, IT equipment, software, and support services to Projects operating at Ames.
 Metis works closely with customers to determine and communicate needs to the MMOC management to deliver adequate resources for projects.
 Additionally, we coordinate, plan and schedule changes/upgrades to manage project-critical systems ensuring compliance with NASA requirements.
 Our efforts cover support to customer and infrastructure projects.

-MMOC Customers Projects include the Starling technology demonstration mission under the Small Spacecraft Technology Program designed to advance the readiness of several swarm-related technologies.
-Starling consists of four 6U CubeSats planned to launch to LEO in mid-2021.
+MMOC Customers' Projects include the Starling technology demonstration mission under the Small Spacecraft Technology Program designed to advance the readiness of several swarm-related technologies.
+Starling consists of four 6U CubeSats planned to launched to LEO in mid-2021.
 MMOC also provides operational support to the Stratospheric Observatory for Infrared Astronomy installed in a Boeing 747SP aircraft modified to carry a 2.7-meter (106-inch) reflecting telescope, allowing researchers to operate this mobile observation platform observe from almost anywhere in the world, enabling studies of transient events where there are no telescopes.

 MMOC Infrastructure Projects are composed of different modules such as network & security, voice system, backup system, inventory system, alert & monitoring system, storage system, change management system, CDM, etc. Metis provides POC/MSEs to each module to help balance the team workload and keep the infrastructure up-to-date and compliant with all NASA requirements critical for MMOC to obtain its yearly authorization to operate to do business at Ames.